nickw1/ORB_SLAM3/README.md

 This is an experiment to port ORB-SLAM3 (details below) to Emscripten.

+Updates 2022-04-18:

+- Include eigen3 in `Thirdparty` for easier build.
+- No longer any attempt to build examples, as they will not work (they require OpenCV features outside of opencv.js)

+Updates Dec 2021:

+- See [this repo](https://github.com/nickw1/orb-slam-expts) for an experiment to get this working in a web application.

 Current status as of Sep 2021:

 - The ORB-SLAM3 library builds.
 Note you need a version of `cmake` which supports the `SHELL: -s ...` syntax for specifying compiler options.
 CMake 3.10 does not, but CMake 3.21 does.